tjkandala/obsducer/README.md

 ## Motivation

-* Chaining native JS array methods enables delarative array transformations.
+* Chaining native JS array methods enables declarative array transformations.
 However, each method returns a new array, making them sluggish compared to imperative loops.
 You don't need these intermediate arrays because you only care about the process of transforming the array from one form to another.
-As you add more steps to your process and more elements to your array, your performance increasingly suffers.
+As you add more steps to your process and more elements to your array, your apps performance increasingly suffers.

 * Array method chains are specific; it's hard to extract and compose pieces of the chain.